haxsaw/actuator/Tutorial.md

 ### <a name="resource_groups">Resource Groups</a>

-If you require a group of different resources to be provisioned as a unit, the ResourceGroup() wrapper provides a way to define a template of multiple resources that will be provisioned as a whole.
+If you require a group of different resources to be provisioned as a unit, the ResourceGroup() wrapper provides a way to define a set of resources that will be provisioned as a whole.
 The following example shows how the boilerplate gateway resources could be expressed using a ResourceGroup().

 ```python
 gateway_component = ResourceGroup("gateway", net=Network("actuator_ex1_net"),